sandwich-machine/sandwich-machine/README.md

 > Tip: you can also run `npm start`!

 ## About
-A generator to generate random sandwiches
+A generator to generate random sandwiches!